 No need to run out to a Mexican restaurant when you can make these easy Salsa Chicken Enchiladas at home!
 Recipe for a homemade enchilada sauce with a special ingredient also included.

 I knew I wanted chicken to be my starring protein for the enchiladas, but I also needed the filling to be more satisfying.
 Not only are black beans and corn relatively inexpensive, they also help bulk up the enchiladas so you aren’t still hungry after eating.
-You can also serve your enchiladas with a side of Homemade Spanish Rice or nachos served with Nacho Cheese Dip for an appetizer.

 - 2 tablespoons all-purpose flour

 - 1/4 teaspoon garlic powder

 - 1 tablespoon vegetable oil

 - 1 large boneless skinless chicken breast, patted dry and cut into 1/2-inch pieces

 - One 15-ounce can black beans, rinsed and drained